0 Helpful / 2 Not

 *The baskets of other hole were near the regular baskets (you can get mistaken)

 *Too many tree stumps in the ground; tripped over at least 6 or 7

 *They have silver tee signs, but they don't have info on them!

-Other Thoughts: This course was insanely hard but at least it was a nice course.
+Other Thoughts: This course was extremely unfair, but at least I had fun playing it.

 1 of 2 people found this review helpful.

 Pros: This course was a bit of North Carolina tucked down south in Charleston.
 I walked aways from the parking lot back past a small climbing establishment and down a trail to find the first tee.
 The vegetation was different, a lot more scrub palms, but I was struck immediately by how tight I was.
 At the same time, the line immediately presented itself.
 I played fast, needing to make up the time I spent finding the place(see below) but it was fine, because no time was lost looking for discs or standing at tees puzzled about what I was supposed to do.
 These are some tight, tree-lined fairways, but the lines are there, with some straight shots and some well-crafted doglegs.

 The flow of the course is very well done.
 Navigation aids are present when needed and the paths that lead from hole to hole are obvious and pleasant.
 I don't think there was a single head-scratching moment and that really makes for a fast and fun round.

 There are even a few memorable holes.
 6 doglegs left to find the basket on a large embankment, offering a steeply upwards putt.
 The 11 tee sees discers climbing a curving ramp to an elevated tee that sticks out over the surrounding landscape like an all-too-welcome thumb.